AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-is-ir-api/is-api/image-serving-api-ref/r-examples-is.md

 hidefromtoc: true
 source-git-commit: 34be28b2768426da6387dafd0d28805c3e84a12c
 workflow-type: tm+mt
-source-wordcount: '0'
+source-wordcount: '22'
 ht-degree: 0%

 ---

-# Exemplos de servidor de imagem{#image-server-examples}
+# Exemplos do servidor de imagens{#image-server-examples}

-Este tópico será vinculado a exemplos do Servidor de imagem.
+Este tópico será vinculado a exemplos de Servidor de imagens.
 <!-- As of August 29 (and likely months or years before this date), none of the links below work anymore! -->